-As parents, we welcome a baby into our lives, and then eagerly await their first milestones.
+As parents, we welcome a baby into our lives and then eagerly await the first milestones.

-Top of the list is their first steps and their first words, but equally important are their first smiles, giggles, and so much more.
+Top of the list is their first steps and words, but equally important are their first smiles, giggles, and so much more.

 These moments help track their emotional and social development, which is critical to your baby’s overall well-being.

-One of those mini-milestones is when your little one will begin to show you affection.
+One of those mini-milestones is when your little one begins to show you affection.
 It’s a heartwarming moment!